focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Optimise line offset storage and recalculation
+    + Drop cursor positions and just use offsets
+    + Move cursor up and down
+    + Follow cursor
+    + Calculate positions of only visible cursors when drawing
+    + Draw selections
+    + Handle mouse
+    + Create new cursors on ctrl+click
+    + Move tmp functions to non-tmp ones
+    + Type text
+    + Undo/redo
+    + Make sure edit groups work properly
+    + f ff f
+    + Indentation
+    + Implement the most important edits
+    + Adjust cursors in joint editors properly on edits
+    + Paste animation
+    + Fix the crash after last undo (already fixed?)
+    + Selection highlights and marks
+    + Optimise cursor clipboard (use shared memory with offsets)
+    + Be able to open actual files in the new buffers
+    + Remove cursor_offsets at the end
+    + Draw new buffers using one draw call
+    + Draw tabs
+    + Calculate cursor coords taking tabs into account
+    + Save buffer
+    + Draw footer
+    + Fix the cursor when scrolled horizontally
+    + Implement the rest of actions
+    + Delete to end of line (Ctrl+K)
+    + Ctrl+x without a selection cuts the whole line (but only if no cursors have a selection)
+    + Fix issues near the end of file
+        + Crash
+        + Not processing the last line properly (when scanning for newlines)
+        + Typing near the end is bugged
+        + Fix joining lines
+        + Test indent/unindent
+        + New line without breaking on last line
+        + Move last line up
+    + Don't draw separators in the navigate mode
+    + Look up the combo for an action from the keymap
+    + Global search
+        + Make it work
+        + Auto-search etc.
+        + Double shift to search
+        + All files opened separately should always appear at the top in searches
+    + New selection modes:
+        + BUG: Selecting after Ctrl+D still selects in whole words mode
+        + After double-click: enter word-selection mode
+        + After triple-click: enter line-selection mode
+        + Maintain both modes until mouse button is up
+        + Can get rid of the timeout when it's done
+    + BUG: search results sort order sometimes wrong
+    + Fix the crash from last night
+    + Rename carets and newbuffer
+    + Rewrite the buffer array using bucket array
+        + Parallelize workspace scanning
+            + Get the list of all files upfront
+            + Test scanning on small folders
+        + Test with smaller buffer bucket sizes
+        + Make sure the files are sorted correctly in the files list and in the search results
+    + Opening webm crashes
+        + Don't display binary files
+    + Actually lock the buffer contents when modifying it
 + BUGS:
     + Copying off-by-one
     + Smooth scrolling